Generic Name: Lutropin Alfa (LOO troe pin AL fa)

 - If you have any of these health problems: Adrenal gland disease, brain tumor, pituitary gland disease, or thyroid gland disease.

-- If you have any of these health problems: A tumor in your female organs, enlarged ovaries or ovarian cysts, or vaginal bleeding where the cause is not known.
+- If you have any of these health problems: Cancer of the ovary or uterus, enlarged ovaries or ovarian cysts, fibroid tumors in the uterus, or vaginal bleeding where the cause is not known.

 - If you are pregnant or may be pregnant.
 Do not take lutropin alfa if you are pregnant.